Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Results from GWTC-3

-\textit{Case-2 (GW source population (with fixed $d=-1$) + $H_0$ parameters):} As in Case-1, we have seen a value of the power-law index significantly away from $d=-1$ (usually considered as a fiducial value \citep{Fishbach:2021mhp, Mukherjee:2021ags}), which is possible for scenarios with flat in log space distribution of the separation between the BHs.
+\textbf{Case-3 (GW source population (with fixed $d=-1$) parameters):} In \textit{Case-1} and \textit{Case-2}, we have seen a value of the power-law index significantly away from $d=-1$ (usually considered as a fiducial value \citep{Fishbach:2021mhp, Mukherjee:2021ags}), which is possible for scenarios with flat in log space distribution of the separation between the BHs.
 Here we perform a joint estimation with the value of the power-law index fixed at $d=-1$.
 The corresponding joint estimations of the parameters are shown in Fig. \ref{fig:pop+H0+d}.
-For this, the merger rate normalization is $R_0=29.55^{+9.85}_{-7.98}$ $\rm Gpc^{-3} \ yr^{-1}$, and the constraints on the minimum delay time $t^{\rm min}_d$ have slightly been reduced as shown in the top panel in the orange curve in Fig. \ref{fig:mugtmin} (though completely in agreement with the value obtained with $d$ varying).
+For this case, the merger rate normalization is $R_0=27.3^{+7.4}_{-6.5}$ $\rm Gpc^{-3} \ yr^{-1}$, and the constraints on the minimum delay time $t^{\rm min}_d$ have been reduced (though completely in agreement with the value obtained with $d$ varying from the two previous cases).
 This happens because, for a scenario with a fixed value of the parameter $d=-1$, the peak of the merger rate distribution is shifted towards a lower redshift, as a result by allowing a smaller value of the delay time $t_d^{\rm min}$, the peak of the merger rate position shifts towards a higher redshift.
-The position of the $\mu_g$ parameter shows a shift towards a lower value to $\mu_g =37.59^{+3.64}_{-3.11}$ $\rm M_\odot$, as shown in Fig. \ref{fig:mugtmin} (bottom, orange curve).
-Though the posterior is wide and agrees with the fiducial values of the PISN mass scale of $40-60$ $M_\odot$ \citep{2019ApJ...887...53F, Renzo:2020rzx}, the maximum a posteriori (MAP) value has shifted to a lower value.
-So, for a shallower evolution of the merger rate (with $d=-1$), we get a value of $\mu_g$ in agreement with the previous estimation from GWTC-3 \citep{ LIGOScientific:2021psn,Virgo:2021bbr}.
-However, when estimated jointly with the parameter $d$, we find that the value of $d=-1$ is less supported with respect to other values.
-Also, in this case, the model fails to capture high mass BHs in comparison to the phenomenological model \citep{Virgo:2021bbr}, similar to Case-1.
+The position of the Gaussian peak has a very similar value $M_{\rm{PISN}}(Z_*) =43.8^{+7.5}_{-6.5}$ $\rm M_\odot$ with respect to the previous results of \textit{Case-2}.